elchininet/custom-sidebar/README.md

 #### Notes

 * All items in `config.order` should have unique `item` property
+* Avoid an `item` property that could match multiple elements.
+If you find that an item property matches with multiple elements, try to use the `match` and `exact` properties to match the specific item that you want to match.
 * The items will be ordered according to their `order` property OR in the order of appearance
 * If you use the `order` property, make sure either all items (except hidden ones) have this property, or none of them (otherwise order may be messed up)
 * All the items placed in the bottom will be moved to the top by default.
 If you want to have some items in the bottom you need to add them to the `config.order` and specify their `bottom` property on `true`.